 Non-Chemical Lawn Alternatives

 If you feel reluctant or fearful of using lawn chemicals, consider allowing your lawn to grow without the use of chemicals.
 If that's not a possibility, consider these options:

-- Using organic products (though "organic" and "safe for children" are not always synonymous)
+- Use organic lawn care products—though "organic" and "safe for children" are not always synonymous.

-- Using compost or bone meal as fertilizer, and corn gluten to decrease weeds;
+- Use compost or bone meal as fertilizer, and corn gluten to decrease weeds.

 - Look for the EPA's Safer Product label when you choose lawn products.

-- Explore natural integrated pest management systems that include, for example, elimination of standing water to decrease mosquitoes; the addition of pest-resistant plants to your garden; the addition of bat houses to attract insect-eating bats; etc.
+- Explore natural integrated pest management systems that include, for example, elimination of standing water to decrease mosquitoes, the addition of pest-resistant plants to your garden, and the addition of bat houses to attract insect-eating bats.